 Creating Folders

-When you're ready to build a new page inside Modern Campus CMS, you may have the need to create a new subfolder to house new pages in your site.
-As with any CMS, folder structure is not only an important part of organizing your site, it also makes up your pages' URL structure.
+Before you build a new page inside Modern Campus CMS, you may have the need to first create a new subfolder to house new pages in your site.
+Your site's folder structure is not only an important part of organizing your site, it also makes up your pages' URL structure and will directly impact your site navigation operation.
 Creating a page within a subfolder adds context for website visitors so they know where they are within your site.
-There are two types of folder options in the CMS:
+New sections of your site should only be created when they will contain more than one page.

 New Page Section Folder

-New page section folders will generate the in-page navigation menu and breadcrumb navigation.
-For example, if you create a subfolder in your site called “news" then you can create multiple pages under that folder which will show up as expandable navigation menu content on pages.
+New page section folders will generate the in-page navigation menu and breadcrumb navigation information.
+For example, if you create a subfolder in your site called “news" then you can create multiple pages within that folder which will show up as expandable navigation menu content on pages.
 For more information about site navigation, check out this guide

-To learn how to correctly create a new page section folder watch the video below.
+To learn how to correctly create a new page section folder watch this YouTube tutorial video.

 New File/Image Folder

 File/Image Folders are intended only to house binary files such as images or documents.
-Use this type of folder to keep your site organized and your images easy to locate.
+Use this type of folder to keep your site organized and to make your images and documents easy to locate.
 All image and document files need to be stored in your site's _files folder so that they can be excluded from the site map.

-1. Once you have found the location where your new image folder will live within your site's _files folder, click "+ NEW" in the top right of the screen.
+Once you have found the location where your new image folder will live within your site's _files folder, select "+ NEW" in the top right of the screen.

 new file folder step 1 screenshot

-2. A window will appear.
-From the template options, choose "New File/Image Folder".
+After selecting "+ NEW" a content selection window will appear.
+From the new content options, choose "New File/Image Folder".

 new file/image folder screenshot

-3. A window will appear.
-Fill out the Folder Name field and click "create".
+After selecting "New File/Image Folder" an information window will appear.
+Fill out the Folder Name field and then select "create".

 Note: All subfolder names must be lowercase with hyphens in place of spaces, and they cannot contain special characters such as (!,%*#).